 Our Vision.

 ArtMill, located in a historic flour mill dating back 500 years, is the base of our organization ArtDialog, a queer-led non-profit focusing on regenerative artistic practice, experiential environmental and arts education.
 The Red Mill (Červený mlýn) has historically been a place of resistance against oppressive regimes.
-We strive to continue the legacy of support, to hold space for communities of struggle and function as an alternative cultural space.
+We strive to continue this legacy, to hold space for communities of struggle and function as an alternative cultural space.
 Our Center is home to an active community of artists, activists, farmers, and creatives that steward the local ecosystem.
 ArtMill enables ArtDialog's mission to build cultural discourse through creativity, research, the wider public, experiential learning and education.
 We practice culture as a catalyst for transformative social change and work in alignment and cooperation with many partnering organizations to maintain the already existing and ever-growing network of centers, cooperatives, communities, farms and individuals working to change the systems of oppression and extraction.

 Our vision is to expand the definition of art into the larger cultural context.
 Our center fosters creativity and its innate connection to the natural world; a place where nature and culture meet that is holistic, experiential, sustainable, and regenerative.
 We foster a praxis-based, educational environment that grows from grassroots organizing, philosophy and civil society, natural sciences, the arts, and alternative systems of organization.
 Based on our history with the monumental social and political changes in Central Europe in 1989, from whence our organization began, we are committed to the idea that culture is a fundamental enabler of regeneration, a source of meaning and energy, a wellspring of creativity and a catalyst to change.